ethanstrominger/EventFinderPlus/README.md

 [deployment]: (https://ethanstrominger.github.io/event-finder-plus-ui/)
 [rspec-tag]: (https://relishapp.com/rspec/rspec-core/v/2-12/docs/command-line/tag-option)

-This repository includes code for the Event Finder Plus UI.
-Most of the documentation for this project can be found here, with the exception of the ERD, which is stored on the backend.
+This repository includes code for the Event Finder Plus backend.

-The UI README.md includes more information on the product, planning, backlog, and other aspects of the projects.
-Click [here][ui] for the UI documentation.
+The [README.md][ui] for the frontend includes more information on the product, planning, backlog, and other aspects of the projects.

 Application is deployed [here](https://ethanstrominger.github.io/event-finder-plus-ui/)